Of Honour-Price and Precedent Refusal

 Valuation Without Capital

-Colonial legal regimes misread honour-price as a kind of damages or fine.
-But there was no universal conversion rate.
+Colonial legal regimes, particularly the English administration following the Norman invasion of Ireland (12th century), misread honour-price as a kind of damages or fine.
+But there was no universal conversion rate to money.
 Honour could not be turned into cash without erasing its meaning.
 It was a valuation system rooted in relational accountability, not state-enforced punishment.

 This is the second post in the "Reading the Brethna Against the Extractor" series.
-Future entries will examine further structural features—why precedent failed, how truth was balanced in public memory, and what trace-based law can offer our protocol futures.
+Future entries will examine further structural features—how truth was balanced in public memory, the role of sureties in maintaining legal obligations, and what trace-based law can offer our protocol futures.

 Subscribe to our Newsletter